Active Project

 The City of Springfield participates in the National Flood Insurance Program (NFIP), which is run by the Federal Emergency Management Agency (FEMA).
 The objectives of the NFIP are to: (1) ensure that new buildings will be free from flood damage; (2) prevent new development from increasing flood damages on existing properties; and (3) ensure the natural and beneficial functions of the floodplain are maintained.
 Participation in the NFIP allows members of the Springfield community to access federally backed flood insurance.
 Flood insurance is required for federally backed loans to purchase or build structures within the floodplain.
 Participation also ensures the City remains eligible for federal disaster assistance in identified floodplain areas.

 Participation in the NFIP through FEMA also requires that the City adopt and implement measures compliant with the Endangered Species Act (ESA) within the Floodplain Overlay District.
-From a lawsuit settlement brought by several environmental groups in 2009 FEMA, through the NFIP, was found to be in violation of the Endangered Species Act.
-In response to the settlement, FEMA began consultations with the National Marine Fisheries Service (NMFS), resulting in a 2016 Biological Opinion (BiOp).
+Several environmental groups sued FEMA in 2009 alleging that through the NFIP, FEMA was violating the Endangered Species Act.
+FEMA and the environmental groups settled the lawsuit and FEMA began consultations with the National Marine Fisheries Service (NMFS), resulting in a 2016 Biological Opinion (BiOp).
 The report determined that significant changes to implementing the NFIP must be made to avoid “jeopardy, destruction, or adverse modification of critical habitat, and unlawful take of the threatened and endangered species,” including the Upper Willamette River Chinook.

 The City of Springfield participates in the National Flood Insurance Program (NFIP), which is run by the Federal Emergency Management Agency (FEMA).
 The objectives of the NFIP are to: (1) ensure that new buildings will be free from flood damage; (2) prevent new development from increasing flood damages on existing properties; and (3) ensure the natural and beneficial functions of the floodplain are maintained.
 Participation in the NFIP allows members of the Springfield community to access federally backed flood insurance.
 Flood insurance is required for federally backed loans to purchase or build structures within the floodplain.
 Participation also ensures the City remains eligible for federal disaster assistance in identified floodplain areas.

 Participation in the NFIP through FEMA also requires that the City adopt and implement measures compliant with the Endangered Species Act (ESA) within the Floodplain Overlay District.
-From a lawsuit settlement brought by several environmental groups in 2009 FEMA, through the NFIP, was found to be in violation of the Endangered Species Act.
-In response to the settlement, FEMA began consultations with the National Marine Fisheries Service (NMFS), resulting in a 2016 Biological Opinion (BiOp).
+Several environmental groups sued FEMA in 2009 alleging that through the NFIP, FEMA was violating the Endangered Species Act.
+FEMA and the environmental groups settled the lawsuit and FEMA began consultations with the National Marine Fisheries Service (NMFS), resulting in a 2016 Biological Opinion (BiOp).
 The report determined that significant changes to implementing the NFIP must be made to avoid “jeopardy, destruction, or adverse modification of critical habitat, and unlawful take of the threatened and endangered species,” including the Upper Willamette River Chinook.

 In 2023, FEMA had yet to take meaningful action to implement the BiOp.
 Consequently, FEMA sent the City of Springfield a notice dated July 15, 2024, requiring the City to adopt short-term rules, aka Pre-Implementation Compliance Measures or PICM, in the Floodplain Overlay District to comply with the ESA.
 FEMA expects communities to enact a PICM path by July 31, 2025.
 The first step to implementation was choosing among the various PICM pathways by December 1, 2024: